Clergy: Judaism

 Rabbinic Judaism does not have clergy as such, although according to the Torah there is a tribe of priests known as the Kohanim who were leaders of the religion up to the destruction of the Temple of Jerusalem in 70 AD when most Sadducees were wiped out; each member of the tribe, a Kohen had priestly duties, many of which centered around the sacrificial duties, atonement and blessings of the Israelite nation.
 Today, Jewish Kohanim know their status by family tradition, and still offer the priestly blessing during certain services in the synagogue and perform the Pidyon haben (redemption of the first-born son) ceremony.

 Since the time of the destruction of the Temple of Jerusalem, the religious leaders of Judaism have often been rabbis, who are technically scholars in Jewish law empowered to act as judges in a rabbinical court.
 All types of Judaism except Orthodox Judaism allow women as well as men to be ordained as rabbis and cantors.
 The leadership of a Jewish congregation is, in fact, in the hands of the laity: the president of a synagogue is its actual leader and any adult male Jew (or adult Jew in non-traditional congregations) can lead prayer services.
 The rabbi is not an occupation found in the Torah; the first time this word is mentioned is in the Mishnah.
 The modern form of the rabbi developed in the Talmudic era.
 Rabbis are given authority to make interpretations of Jewish law and custom.
 Traditionally, a man obtains one of three levels of Semicha (rabbinic ordination) after the completion of an arduous learning program in Torah, Tanakh (Hebrew Bible), Mishnah and Talmud, Midrash, Jewish ethics and lore, the codes of Jewish law and responsa, theology and philosophy.

-Regina Jonas, the world's first female rabbi, ordained in 1935, killed in the Holocaust in 1944.
+Reform Judaism figure Regina Jonas, the world's first female rabbi, ordained in 1935, murdered in the Holocaust in 1944.